segabl/pd2-streamlined-heisting/README.md

 - Removes (ignores, to be more accurate) the clunky fire mode system which defines how cops shoot their guns and interpolates ``autofire_rounds`` based on distance instead

 ### Difficulty weapon presets
-- Creates weapon presets for all actual difficulties instead of reusing presets (i.e. ``expert`` preset being used on both Overkill and Mayhem)
+- Creates weapon presets based on the current difficulty instead of reusing presets (i.e. ``expert`` preset being used on both Overkill and Mayhem)
+- Uses only one base preset which scales damage multipliers, accuracy, melee damage, focus delay and aim delay based on difficulty
 - Make use of aim delay (which was set to 0 for all presets in vanilla) which affects how long cops take to shoot at you when you enter their line of sight
-- Difficulty presets are based on a common base preset and just scale their damage multipliers, accuracy, melee damage, focus delay and aim delay
 - Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff

 ### Spawn groups